FAQs

 Lost in such cases is the recognition of the time (minutes for machines to produce the mill-made textile, days for a woman to weave the handmade art), quality, and essence of the handmade art.

-I help you find only textiles that are truly handwoven.
-Most shops and studios in Sardinia use the terms artigianali, handmade, and handwoven in a very ambiguous manner to describe all items made with a traditional design, pattern, or recipe of Sardegna, no matter if the item is made commercially, in small batches, or truly by hand.
+I help you find and purchase textiles that are truly handwoven, from artists I know well, visit, and value.
+Most shops and studios in Sardinia use the terms artigianali, handmade, and handwoven in a very ambiguous manner to describe all items made with a traditional design or pattern of Sardegna, no matter if the item is made commercially, in small batches, or (rarely in shops) truly by hand.

-I can help you find/have made and import a handwoven textile, but it is likely to be more expensive than an item you bought in Sardinia.
-This is primarily because I connect you with the true handweavers, and their textiles are more expensive than the textiles sold by mills and power loom shops.
-In addition, you must pay shipping costs.
-Sometimes, you must pay an import duty, but this is rare for handwoven items.
+So, in short: I can help you find (or have made) a handwoven textile, but it will be more expensive than an item you bought in Sardinia.
+This is primarily because I connect you with the true handweavers and their art.
+Their textiles are more expensive than the textiles made by mills and power loom shops and sold in tourist shops.
+In addition, your cost must include shipping costs, import duties, finance and exchange rate fees, and a small amount for overhead and time.

 Watch the film to see the handweavers in action!